How much is your car worth?

 The Encore GX has .2 inches more front headroom and .1 inches more rear hip room than the HR-V.

-To make loading and unloading groceries and cargo easier when your hands are full, the Encore GX’s power liftgate can be opened just by kicking your foot under the back bumper, leaving your hands completely free.
+To make loading and unloading groceries and cargo easier when your hands are full, the Encore GX’s power liftgate can be opened or closed just by kicking your foot under the back bumper, leaving your hands completely free.
 The HR-V doesn’t offer a power or hands-free opening liftgate.

 J.D.
 Power and Associates surveys of service recipients show that Buick service is better than Honda.
 J.D.
 Power ranks Buick 8th in service department satisfaction (above the industry average).
 With a 42% lower rating, Honda is ranked 23rd.